Persian Rug Cleaning & Maintenance

 1. Regular Vacuuming

-The simplest habit with the biggest impact
+The simplest habit with the greatest impact

 How to vacuum safely: